[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 terraform iam policy no access

-Now that we’ve got everything in order let’s create a policy that allows our newly created user to list all S3 buckets using Terraform.
+Now that we’ve got everything in order, let’s create a policy that allows our newly created user to list all S3 buckets using Terraform.

-An inline policy is one that is embedded as part of the identity and has no independent existence.
+An inline policy is embedded in the identity and has no independent existence.
 When you delete the identity, you also delete the inline policy.
+Inline policies can be created and attached to a user using the aws_iam_user_policy resource.

-1. Create an aws_iam_user_policy resource inside the main.tf file, which attaches an inline policy to the spacelift-user.
+Let’s get started: Create an aws_iam_user_policy resource inside the main.tf file, which attaches an inline policy to the spacelift-user.

 resource "aws_iam_user_policy" "s3_list_only_policy" {